AlexisBalzano/ARAS/ReadMe.txt

 To modify the default list, select the FIR in the dropdown menu, then, the list of current auto-assigned airport will show in the textfield next to it.
 Modify this list with ICAO codes separated by comma.
 You can then add or remove airports according to your requirements.
 Clicking the reset button will revert to default list of airports for the currently selected FIR.
-Note: if you are adding unsopported ICAO, you will need to modify the rwydata.json file to populate data for this specific ICAO.
+Note: if you are adding unsopported ICAO, you will need to also add them using the Settings Window
-      this file is located inside the ARAS program folder in your Documents folder /ARAS Copy the syntax and add the custom ICAOs. the has4runway "FIR" is used to define airports equipped with 2 departures runways as well as 2 arrival one.
-Edit this list the same way as the others.
+      the has4runway "FIR" is used to define airports equipped with 2 departures runways as well as 2 arrival one.
+Edit this list the same way as the others using a texteditor on Documents/ARAS/rwydata.

 ## Author